qinyinghua/NoSQL/README.md

 ![](https://github.com/nguyensjsu/cmpe281-qinyinghua/blob/master/IndividualProject/installCassandra/part2_cluster/7_createEC2_cluster_nodes_found_work.gif)

-### 4. Network Partition
+### 4. Create Table and Insert Data to Cassandra

-Make sure to note your approach to creating a "network partition" for experiments.
+### 5. Test Cassandra Cluster with / without Network Partition

-Experiments / Test Cases for Mongo
+Experiments / Test Cases for Cassandra

 - How does the system function during normal mode (i.e. no partition)
 - What happens to the nodes during a partition?